 Placement Of Chin Implants

-Although the incision for inserting your implant may vary depending on your specific needs, the placement of the implant itself after the chin implants procedure is the same for each patient.
+Although the incision for inserting your chin implant may vary depending on your specific needs, the placement of the implant itself after the chin implants procedure is the same for each patient.
 The implant will rest on the chin bone, with the wings of the implant extending from the chin along the line of the jaw.
 These extensions provide further definition to your jawline and can be trimmed to better fit individual patients.
 If you press your finger just under your chin, you will feel the bone fairly close to the surface of your skin.
 This is the bone on which the implant will rest.
 As you can feel, the bone is relatively near the surface of your skin, so Dr. Antell does not have “far to go” when inserting the implant.

 Two incision types are commonly used during chin implants in NYC: external or internal.
 For fifteen years, Dr. Antell used an internal, or labial vestibule, incision on the inside of the mouth at the base of the lower lip.
 Although this incision provides no visible scar, it involves a slightly higher complication rate due to the presence of saliva.
 In the majority of cases, Dr. Antell uses an external incision, which is made just under the chin.
 It’s estimated that 90% of the U.S. population already has a cut or fold visible under the chin from a childhood accident.

-The scar produced from chin implants will be subtle and even less noticeable than such a childhood scar because the incision is very small and placed under the chin.* Although the chin implant itself may be large, its material is flexible, allowing it to fit through a very small incision.
-Based on your particular anatomy, skin type and many other factors, Dr. Antell may recommend either an intraoral incision (internal) or an external incision.
-Both approaches to place the implant are perfectly acceptable.
+The scar produced from chin implants will be subtle and even less noticeable than such a childhood scar because the incision is very small and placed under the chin.
+Although the chin implant itself may be large, its material is flexible, allowing it to fit through a very small incision.
+Based on your particular anatomy, skin type, and many other factors, Dr. Antell may recommend either an intraoral incision (internal) or an external incision.
+Both approaches to placing the implant are perfectly acceptable.